- 1 The Sport

-Multigun is a new shooting sport to NZ – combining the three firearms (pistol, rifle, shotgun) into one course of fire.
+Multigun combines the three firearms (pistol, rifle, shotgun) into one course of fire.

 Range Officers – there to keep us all safe